Longfei won an “Excellent contributed talk by a student or postdoc” award at the FNANO 2022 conference.

-The Lin lab currently has one postdoctoral fellow, five graduate students and one exchange student.
+The Lin lab currently has 4 postdoctoral fellows and 4 students.

 Longfei graduated from University of Science and Technology of China (USTC) with a Bachelor’s Degree in Chemistry and received his Ph.D. degree at Purdue University.
 He is now a postdoctoral fellow in the Lin lab and works on DNA-nanotechnology-based membrane science.
 Outside the lab, he enjoys playing the piano, as well as outdoor activities including basketball and table tennis.

 Qiancheng graduated from the University of Cambridge with a major in Genetics and worked as a Research Officer at the Institute of Molecular and Cell Biology (A*STAR, Singapore).
-He is a third year graduate student in the Lin lab and works on engineering membrane encapsulated DNA origami structures.
+He is a Ph.D. candidate in the Lin lab and works on engineering membrane encapsulated DNA origami structures.
 Outside the laboratory, he also experiments with caffeine extraction and yeast fermentation.

 Nature has evolved sophisticated and highly efficient molecular machineries for all forms of lives.
 Our lab focuses on engineering DNA-nanostructure-based molecular tools for investigating and engineering the naturally occurring molecular events.
 Those DNA-based tools have made it possible for us to manipulate macromolecules and higher order assemblies with nanometer precision.
 We expect such research to help elucidate biological questions at the single-molecule level, and in the long run lead to functional synthetic nano-machines that rival natural systems in complexity.